Becoming a Franchisee

 How long does training take?

 How long the training takes will depend on the skills and knowledge you already have.
+A skilled operator would train in our systems for approx. 12 weeks and an inexperienced operator up to 12 months.
 Banjo’s want to make your training experience as close to the ‘real thing’ as possible.
-You will train with franchisees and managers; that means early starts, late finishes and long days – but in the end it is all worth it – just ask any of our existing successful store owners.
+You will train with franchisees and managers; that means early starts, late finishes and long days – but in the end it is all worth it – just ask any of our existing franchisees.

 What is the cost of the training?